Overview of Travel Health and Safety

 - Lock rooms before setting out and inform at least 1 other person about individual daily schedules at all times.

-- Consider a mobile phone app that will allow designated others to track the phone's location.
+- Consider a smartphone app that will allow designated others to track the phone's location.

 - Become familiar with common local scams and distraction techniques.
 Ask at hotels if any areas are dangerous.
 Use extra caution in tourist sites, marketplaces, elevators, crowded subways, train stations, and festivals, and avoid marginal areas of cities.